This site will look much better in a browser that supports more

 - Charlotte Narr - MSc 2011: freshwater gastropod survey of Wyoming;

-effects of the stoichiometry of host food on parasite virulence and transmission
+effects of the stoichiometry of host food on parasite virulence

 - Heather Thon - MSc 2011: interactions between the invasive --